 President Rafael Correa in September 2012 criticized opponents of biotechnology, labeling these as "fundamentalists who are afraid of the truth."
-Sources report that Mr. Correa believes that having enshrined the genetically engineered (GE) issue within the 2008 Constitution has been a "major mistake."
-He has clarified that constitutional mandate is contradictory; for it prohibits the local development and cultivation of GE crops while at the same time permitting the import of GE-content food and agricultural products (i.e., soybean meal and corn).
-FAS Quito hears that the National Assembly (i.e., Ecuador's legislative branch), where Mr. Correa's party (Alianza País) holds an absolute majority, may amend the constitution to permit GE research and cultivation.
+Sources report that Mr. Correa believes that having enshrined the GE issue within the 2008 Constitution has been a "major mistake."
+Mr. Correa recently clarified (Enlace Ciudadano Number 147) that public and private biotechnology research is permissible; stressing that what is not permissible is GE productive cultivation (that is without the approval of the National Assembly).